-I don’t want to give the impression that I’m obsessed with beer in my blog pages but there have been a couple of posts that have featured said elixir.
+I don’t want to give the impression that I’m obsessed with beer in my articles but there have been a couple of posts that have featured said elixir.
 The first was the filling Guinness glass produced for Phillip Khan-Panni and the second time was the creative chart using different sizes of beer glass.

 Someone who saw both suggested to me that it would be great to combine the two – in other words, produce a ‘bar’ chart like the one in the second image above but with the glasses filling up.